9th SS Panzer Division Hohenstaufen: Arnhem

 Upon arriving in the Arnhem area, the majority of the remaining armoured vehicles were loaded onto trains in preparation for transport to repair depots in Germany.
 On Sunday, 17 September 1944, the Allies launched Operation Market-Garden, and the division fought in the Battle of Arnhem.
 The British 1st Airborne Division was dropped in Oosterbeek, to the west of Arnhem.
 Only the division's reconnaissance battalion, equipped mostly with wheeled and half tracked vehicles, was ready for action.

 Bittrich ordered Hohenstaufen to occupy Arnhem and secure a vital metal girder bridge (later torn down, rebuilt in concrete and named John Frost Bridge).
-The division encountered stiff resistance from the British Rote Teufeln (Eng.
-"Red Devils") 1st Airborne Division.
+The division encountered stiff resistance from the British 1st Parachute Brigade.
 The Reconnaissance Battalion, a 40-vehicle unit commanded by Hauptsturmführer Viktor Eberhard Gräbner, was sent south over the bridge to scout the area around Nijmegen.
 The bridge had already been captured by the Germans.
-Meanwhile, Colonel John Frost's 2nd Battalion of the British 1st Airborne Division had advanced into Arnhem and prepared defensive positions at the northern end of the bridge.
+Meanwhile, Colonel John Dutton Frost's 2nd Battalion of the British 1st Airborne Division had advanced into Arnhem and prepared defensive positions at the northern end of the bridge.
 They destroyed Gräbner's unit, which lost 12 vehicles out of 22 in the assault and around 70 men killed, including Gräbner.
-In all, the British 1st Airborne Division suffered 7,167 casualties out of 10,095 men.
 This action is depicted in the film A Bridge Too Far.
+An examination of the aerial photograph taken after the battle appears to show around double the dozen destroyed reconnaissance vehicles, which is the more commonly accepted number.